caemor/epd-waveshare/README.md

 [![Build Status](https://travis-ci.com/Caemor/eink-waveshare-rs.svg?branch=master)](https://travis-ci.com/Caemor/eink-waveshare-rs)

 # eink-waveshare-rs

 IN WORK!
 Drivers for various EPDs from Waveshare.

 Currently only support for the 4.2 Black/White one

 Be careful with the partial updates!
-It was only tested in a mBED implementation, this one wasn't tested yet!!!
+It was only tested in a mBED implementation, the rust one wasn't tested enough yet!!!

-Due to a broken

 ## TODO's

-- [ ] test Embedded Linux (rpi) example
-- [ ] add f3 example
+- [ ] add more example (e.g. for f3)
 - [ ] improve the partial drawing/check the timings/timing improvements/....
 - [ ] for later: add support for the smaller waveshare epds
 - [ ] License: Stay with ISC (=MIT) or go to Apache+MIT Dual Version as used in many other projects?

-## TODO: Drawing
+## Graphics/Drawing

-Limited by a i16::Max buffer_size at the moment, because thats already 32kB that should be okay for most embedded systems
+Supports:
+- Lines
+- Squares
+- Circles
+- Pixels
+- Chars
+- Strings

+Chars and Strings work with a 8x8-Font.

+Support for bigger sized/independent Fonts is in work.

 ### With a Buffer